munificent/craftinginterpreters/book/methods-and-initializers.md

 ```

 This should print "Jane", so the object returned by `.sayName` somehow needs to
-remember the instance when it later gets called.
-In jlox, we implemented that
+remember the instance it was accessed from when it later gets called.
+In jlox,
-"memory" using the interpreter's existing heap-allocated Environment class,
+we implemented that "memory" using the interpreter's existing heap-allocated
-which handled all variable storage.
+Environment class, which handled all variable storage.

 Our bytecode VM has a more complex architecture for storing state.
 [Local
 variables and temporaries][locals] are on the stack, [globals][] are in a hash